manikjain/laravel-api-aws/readme.md

 ```

 5. Grab the output values from step 4 as per what you received, we will need these to create a remote backend in the deployment steps.
+6. *Do not remove* the local terraform state file from your system, we will need it later to destroy these resources.

 ### Action Secrets